zrsolis/vgpu-openstack/README.md

 ```

 ### Part 2 - Installing drivers or How I Learned to Stop Worrying and Love the DKMS
-So ... for this part you need teh NVIDIA GRID host drivers for KVM.
-While the guest drivers are easy enough to come by from just about any cloud provider, the host drivers are a little bit harder to find.
-I'm not gonna tell you how or where to get them, I'm just gonna assume you have them downloaded and copied to the root users home directory ... moving on ...
+For this part you will need the NVIDIA GRID Linux Drivers for KVM mentioned in the Requiremendations section earlier.
 Assuming you have them in ZIP format, we need to extract them first and we'll put them in a subdirectory called "GRID".
 Assuming you have already done so, you can skip this step and run subsequent commands from where your extracted files are located:
 ```
 unzip NVIDIA-GRID-Linux-KVM-460.32.04-460.32.03-461.33.zip -d ./GRID && cd ./GRID